Supporting Independence Programme

 - Identification of other issues such as blood pressure or use of multiple medicines and referral where appropriate including to memory clinics, continence services or community pharmacies.

-Individuals can self-refer or make a referral on someone else's behalf and can do this by completing our short eligibility assessment via the link below.
-A member of our administration team will endeavour to contact clients within two working days to arrange an initial appointment.
+Individuals can self-refer or make a referral on someone else's behalf and can do this by completing a short eligibility assessment.
+A member of the administration team will aim to contact clients within two working days to arrange an appointment.